srozemuller/rozemuller_blog/content/blog/2023-08-07-monitor-conditional-access-changes-with-openAI-and-Teams/index.md

 ## Summary
 In this blog post, I showed how to monitor conditional access policy changes using Azure AD audit logs.
 If a policy change, a Alert Rule triggers an Azure Function to ask OpenAI what is changed.
 The explanation is sent to a MS Teams channel.

-The deployment script is stored at: https://github.com/srozemuller/Monitoring/blob/main/ConditionalAccessChanges/deployment.ps1
+The deployment script is stored [here](https://github.com/srozemuller/Monitoring/blob/main/ConditionalAccessChanges/deployment.ps1)
-The Azure Function script is stored at: https://github.com/srozemuller/Monitoring/tree/main/Security-ConditionalAccessChanges
+The Azure Function script is stored [here](https://github.com/srozemuller/Monitoring/tree/main/Security-ConditionalAccessChanges)

 {{< bye >}}